 If someone were to ask about your book you would answer, “My book is about (write in your sound bite.)”

 3) Tell why your book is distinctive-who will read it.
-(Targeted age group….adult, teen, youth) – point out what’s fresh, new, different.
+(Targeted age group….adult, teen, youth) – point out what’s fresh, new, and different.

 One suggestion would be, for your intended genre, read a number of recent books in the same genre as your own to familiarize yourself with market.

-4) Give pertinent manuscript details: a) mention whether or not book is completed (if it is not, then give an estimate as to when it will be finished) b) word length of the complete manuscript, even if it is an estimate (approximate – round off the number) c) pertinent biographical info d) tell the agent if it is a simultaneous submission e) let the agent know they can discard the proposal if rejected.
+4) Give pertinent manuscript details: a) mention whether or not your book is completed (if it is not, then give an estimate as to when it will be finished) b) word length of the complete manuscript, even if it is an estimate (approximate – round off the number) c) pertinent biographical info d) tell the agent if it is a simultaneous submission e) let the agent know they can discard the proposal if rejected.

 Keep letter to one page!!